top of page

 If your friends have never experienced a trauma bond or covert psychological abuse, they will view your relationship through the lens of a "normal" neurotypical conflict.
 They will offer you solutions designed for healthy relationships, such as:

-"Why don't you just leave?"
-That last question—"Why don't you just leave?"—is the most painful of all.
+That last question, "Why don't you just leave?", is the most painful of all.
 It implies that your staying is a logical choice.

-Your friends do not understand the neurobiology of the Trauma Bond.
-They do not understand that the intermittent reinforcement of the abuse (the cycle of cruel devaluation followed by sudden, intense love-bombing) creates an addictive chemical cocktail of cortisol, dopamine, and oxytocin in your brain.
+Your friends do not understand the neurobiology of the trauma bond.
+As explored in Why Do I Keep Attracting Toxic Partners?
+The Neurobiology of "Broken Pickers", the intermittent reinforcement of the abuse (the cycle of cruel devaluation followed by sudden, intense love-bombing) creates a chemical cocktail of cortisol, dopamine, and oxytocin in your brain that functions much like an addictive substance.

-Leaving a narcissist is not like leaving a bad date; biologically, it is akin to breaking a severe chemical addiction.
+Leaving a narcissist is not like leaving a bad date.
+Biologically, it is closer to breaking a severe chemical addiction.
 When friends judge you for staying, you feel so deeply ashamed that you simply stop talking about it altogether.
 The isolation is complete.

-If you are reading this and feeling a profound sense of validation—the kind of relief that makes your chest heave—I want you to hold onto it.
+If you are reading this and feeling a sense of validation, the kind of relief that makes your chest heave, I want you to hold onto it.

 You do not need to explain the abuse perfectly for it to be real.
 You do not need a jury of your peers, your in-laws, or your friends to validate your experience.
 Your nervous system already knows the truth.

 The path to healing from covert narcissistic abuse does not require you to find the "perfect words" to defend yourself against the abuser.
+As explored in Why Understanding Your Trauma Doesn't Always Heal It: The Insight Trap, insight is necessary but not sufficient.
 Healing requires you to bypass the language center entirely and soothe the frightened, exhausted survival brain that has been keeping you alive.

 Because the trauma of gaslighting and manipulation is stored in the subcortical brain, traditional talk therapy often falls short.
-In fact, standard couples counseling can actually be dangerous, as the narcissist will often weaponize the therapy session to further gaslight you.
+Standard couples counseling can actually be dangerous, since the narcissist will often weaponize the therapy session to further gaslight you.

 Somatic Trauma Therapy in New York State

-In my practice, we shift the focus entirely away from the abuser and back to you.
-We use advanced neurobiological modalities to heal the invisible wounds.
+In my practice, I shift the focus entirely away from the abuser and back to you.
+I use neurobiological modalities to heal the invisible wounds.

-Brainspotting: By recognizing that "where you look affects how you feel," Brainspotting Therapy allows us to bypass the offline Broca's area.
+Brainspotting therapy.
+By recognizing that "where you look affects how you feel," Brainspotting therapy allows us to bypass the offline Broca's area.
 We locate the somatic capsules of shame, panic, and confusion stored in your midbrain, allowing your body to process the trauma without having to speak a single word about it.
+Many clients who could not articulate their experience in talk therapy find that Brainspotting reaches the material directly.
+As explored in Lost Identity in Narcissistic Abuse: Understanding the False Self and the Path Back, this somatic-level work is also where the slow reclaiming of your real self begins.

-EMDR: Eye Movement Desensitization and Reprocessing helps take the highly charged, fragmented memories of the abuse and properly file them away in your long-term memory.
-It stops the emotional flashbacks and restores your Prefrontal Cortex's ability to stay online when triggered.
+EMDR therapy.
+Eye Movement Desensitization and Reprocessing helps take the highly charged, fragmented memories of the abuse and properly file them into your long-term memory.
+It stops the emotional flashbacks and restores your prefrontal cortex's ability to stay online when triggered.

-Internal Parts Work: We work with the "Protector" parts of you that learned to fawn and people-please to survive the relationship, helping them update their neurobiological software to realize you are now safe.
+Internal Parts Work therapy.
+I work with the "protector" parts of you that learned to fawn and people-please to survive the relationship, helping them update their neurobiological software to recognize that you are now safe.
+As explored in Why Your "Professionalism" Might Be a Trauma Response: Understanding the Fawn Response at Work, the fawn pattern that protected you in the relationship often shows up at work too, and addressing it in one domain frequently changes both.

 You Don't Have to Explain It Anymore

-You have spent months, perhaps years, burning precious metabolic energy trying to convince an abuser that they are hurting you, and trying to convince the world that you aren't crazy.
+You have spent months, perhaps years, burning precious metabolic energy trying to convince an abuser that they are hurting you, and trying to convince the world that you are not crazy.

 If you are a high-achieving professional in Westchester County, Manhattan, or anywhere across New York State, and you are ready to reclaim your mind, your nervous system, and your reality, I am here to hold the space for you.